-To provide secure access to the users' apps portal and to launch web and desktop applications, you configure access policies.
+To provide secure access to the users' Hub portal and to launch web and desktop applications, you configure access policies.

-After authentication methods are enabled and configured in the Built-in identity provider, create policy rules in the default access policy to manage access from mobile devices.
+After you enable and configure the authentication methods in the built-in identity provider, create policy rules in the default access policy to manage access from mobile devices.

 Policy rules map the requesting IP address to network ranges and designate the type of devices that users can use to sign in.
 The rule defines the authentication methods and the number of hours the authentication is valid.